 Additionally, the lecturers are always very friendly.
 You can get some reading recommendations or find out more about on-going projects.
 History runs regular research seminars, where lecturers and speakers from other universities present their work.
 I don’t always have to explore history in the context of an assessed degree.
 I have the chance to enjoy myself while learning.

 One of the things that I enjoy about studying history is the self-directed learning and flexible study.
 It can be a daunting prospect changing from the structure at school.
 Fortunately, at York that transition couldn’t be easier.
 There are many online and physical resources.
 You also have the support of your supervisor.

-The university and department websites have loads of helpful information.
+The university websites have loads of helpful information.
 I have used them a great deal, particularly when working on presentations to help me feel more confident.
 The library is also a friendly environment.
 It is open long hours to help students maximise the time at which they work best.
 Whether you’re an early bird like me or prefer to study in the evening, the library and its resources are there for you.
 Furthermore, there’s the chance to choose what environment helps you study best.